Linear displacement current solely driven by the quantum metric

-\textit{The quantum theory for displacement current}.--- In this section, we formulate the quantum theory for displacement current under an AC electric field with the response theory used in nonlinear optics \cite{Sipe2000, JEMoore2010, JustingSong}.
-To be specific, we start from the equation governing the density matrix ($\hbar=e=1$)
+In this section, we formulate the quantum theory for displacement current under an AC electric field based on the quantum response theory \cite{Sipe2000, JEMoore2010, JustingSong}.
+To be specific, we start from the quantum Liouville equation for the density matrix element $\rho_{mn}$ \cite{Sipe2000},